layer5io/istio-service-mesh-workshop/lab-8/README.md

  `Ratings service is currently unavailable`.

+### 8.3 Verify fault injection
-If you logout or login as a different user, the page should load normally without any errors.
+Verify the fault injection rule by logging out (or logging in as a different user), the page should load normally without any errors.

 ## [Continue to lab 9 - Circuit Breaking](../lab-9/README.md)